borntofrappe/fullstack-d3/README.md

 #### Background

-The visualization includes a solid background in the form of a rectangle, spanning the entirety of the bounded dimensions.
+The visualization includes a solid background in the form of a rectangle spanning the entirety of the bound dimensions.
 The shape is helpful to create a clear distinction between the scatterplot and the surrounding visuals (axis and soon-to-be histograms).

 #### Domain

-Both dimensions use the same domain, to have the sides immediately comparable.
+Both dimensions use the same domain to have the sides immediately comparable.

 ```js
 const domain = d3.extent([